-Dating after divorce, the end of an intense relationship, or self-imposed celibacy can seem impossible, but getting back out there after a long period of abstinence or monogamy can be fun.
+Dating after divorce, the end of an intense relationship, or self-imposed celibacy can seem impossible, but getting back out there after a long period of abstinence or monogamy can also be fun.
 Life may seem lonely post-breakup, yet if you’re truly ready to move on, it will also feel freeing.
 Here are a few ways to make doubly sure you’re ready to start dating again.

 Get Used to Your Own Company

 Before you download any dating apps, check in with your reasons for doing so.
 Is this something you actually want to do or feel you should do?
 It’s necessary to give yourself the time and space to truly get over whatever it is you’re leaving behind.
 “Know what your motivation is,” says cognitive therapist Jessica Boston.
 “If you’re simply afraid to be alone, then sit with that loneliness rather than run from it.
 Spending time with yourself helps you re-learn things you may have forgotten while you were with your partner.”

 Take long baths or walks, masturbate, write in a journal—do whatever it takes to reconnect with who you are now, which may have changed since the beginning of your relationship.
 If not, you could end up running into someone’s arms and using them as a way to heal.
 Be mindful of any blame or unresolved issues you could be harboring.
 Projecting these onto someone new and repeating behavioral patterns (that are triggered by relationships) may lead to another breakup.
 Talk to a therapist if necessary.

 Take Time to Grieve If You Need To